theintern/intern-a11y/README.md

 `intern-a11y` is an addon for [Intern](https://github.com/theintern/intern) that lets users write tests targeting various accessibility testing systems.
 Currently it supports two scanners, [aXe](https://github.com/dequelabs/axe-core) and [Tenon](https://tenon.io). aXe is a JavaScript application that must be injected into the page being tested.
 The application is configured and executed, returning a report describing the test results.
 Tenon is a cloud-based testing service; a user requests that the service test a particular URL or page source, and the service returns a report of the results.

+Both scanners are able to test entire pages and document fragments (or portions of a full page).
+In all cases, though, the scanners operate on a fully styled DOM.
+This means that if a user needs to test a single commponent in isolation, they'll need to create a test page with all the styles and supporting code required by the component, and use that page to run accessibility tests on the component.

 Note that because aXe must be injected into a loaded page, it must be used with Intern's WebDriver test runner (`intern-runner`).
 Tenon makes HTTP calls to an external service, and it will work with the Node test client (`intern-client`) or `intern-runner`.

 ## Installation